ibrasec/fullstack-nanodegree-vm/README.md

  happy browsing.

--Supported images
+Supported images
 ----------------
-To add an item with an image, the following image extensions are supported
+To add an item with an image, the following image extensions are supported ( png,jpeg,jpg and gif)

-'png','jpeg','jpg','gif'

 Any other extension is not supported

-- API support
+API support
 --------------

 The website can respond to GET requests comming from REST tools like postman or curl